mafintosh/atom-shell/README.md

 npm install electron-prebuilt --save-dev
 ```

 This is the preferred way to use electron, as it doesn't require users to install electron globally.
+Zip files are cached locally in the home directory inside `.electron`.

 You can also use the `-g` flag (global) to symlink it into your PATH: